-The datum_flags argument is a set of flags OR'ed together to specify options for the record context.
+The datum\#ags argument is a set of #ags OR'ed together to specify options for the record context.
 Specify zero to disable all the options.

-The XRecordFromServerTime flag specifies that XRecordInterceptData structures with a category of XRecordFromServer will have a server_time field specific to each protocol element.
+The XRecordFromServerTime #ag specifies that XRecordInterceptData structures with a category of XRecordFromServer will have a server\time field specific to each protocol element.

-The XRecordFromClientTime flag specifies that XRecordInterceptData structures with a category of XRecordFromClient will have a server_time field specific to each protocol element.
+The XRecordFromClientTime #ag specifies that XRecordInterceptData structures with a category of XRecordFromClient will have a server\time field specific to each protocol element.

-The XRecordFromClientSequence flag specifies that XRecordInterceptData structures with a category of XRecordFromClient or XRecordClientDied will have a valid client_seq field.
+The XRecordFromClientSequence #ag specifies that XRecordInterceptData structures with a category of XRecordFromClient or XRecordClientDied will have a valid client\seq field.